svilupp/EconML/doc/spec/estimation/orthoiv.rst

 potentially gone into the choice of :math:`T`, and simultaneously could have had a direct effect on the outcome :math:`Y` (aka controls or confounders) are recorded in the dataset.
 At the same time if you could observe a variable :math:`Z` which will have a direct effect on treatment and an indirect effect on outcome which only goes through the treatment, we could use classes mentioned above to learn the heterogeneous treatment effect on high dimensional dataset.
-In other word, we learn the effect of the treatment on the outcome as a function of a set of observable characteristics :math:`X`.
+In other words, we learn the effect of the treatment on the outcome as a function of a set of observable characteristics :math:`X`.

 In particular, these methods are especially useful in A/B tests with an intent-to-treat structure, where the experimenter randomizes over